the-teachingRSE-project/competencies/competencies.md

 do not directly include software outputs.
-For an increasing number of researchers in the UK in the early 2000s, this presented a significant problem which ultimately led, a little over 10 years ago, to the emergence of the term and the role of "Research Software Engineer" or RSE [@Hettrick2016].
+For an increasing number of researchers in the UK in the early 2000s, this presented a significant problem which ultimately led, a little over 10 years ago, to the emergence of the term and the role of a "Research Software Engineer" or RSE [@Hettrick2016].

 From this starting point, the people who focus on writing research software are now increasingly known, internationally, as Research Software Engineers [@WhatResearchSoftware].